Spain economy did worse than thought in 2010, 2011

 On Thursday, three euro zone sources told Reuters Spain was negotiating with euro zone partners over conditions for aid to bring down its borrowing costs, though the country had not made a final decision to request a bailout.

-Madrid has already agreed to a European rescue package worth up to 100 billion euros (79.14 billion pounds) for the country's banks, weighed down by a burst property bubble.
+Madrid has already agreed to a European rescue package worth up to 100 billion euros ($125.17 billion) for the country's banks, weighed down by a burst property bubble.

 INE said Monday's GDP changes were a result of new structural data and revisions to preliminary figures.